 If you’re looking for things to do with kids in Leeds that gets them out and about, this is near the top of the list.
 Tracking down and ticking off all the owls will take you from the Town Hall to the Library, Leeds Museum to the War Memorial.

-Some are easy to spot, some will take a bit more detective work but, as you’re in the centre of town, there are lots of places for rest and refreshment.
+Some are easy to spot, some will take a bit more detective work – and as you’re in the city centre, there are plenty of places for rest and refreshment.
 You can even buy or download an owl map to help you – well, owl be damned!

 What?
 A brace of trails to discover Leeds’ heritage.

 Where?
-It starts at Civic Hall, Calverley Street, Leeds, West Yorkshire, LS1 1UR and Kenneth Hodgson House, Park Row, Leeds, West Yorkshire, LS1 5HA.
+Leeds Owl Trail starts at Civic Hall, Calverley Street, Leeds, West Yorkshire, LS1 1UR and Kenneth Hodgson House, Park Row, Leeds, West Yorkshire, LS1 5HA.

 How much?
 Free to all.